Biomedical Sciences Research Center "Alexander Fleming"

 FI-90014 University of Oulu

 The University of Oulu, founded in 1958, is an international science university which creates innovation for the future, well-being, and knowledge through multidisciplinary research and education.
-The research and education community of Oulu University consists of 16 000 students and 3000 employees, and it is one of the biggest and the most multidisciplinary universities in Finland.
-The six faculties, the many departments and the specialized research units of the University of Oulu create the foundation for multi-scientific research, innovation and training of experts for demanding professional tasks.
+The research and education community of Oulu University consists of 13 000 students and 3000 employees, and it is one of the biggest and the most multidisciplinary universities in Finland.
+The eight faculties, and the specialized research units of the University of Oulu create the foundation for multi-scientific research, innovation and training of experts for demanding professional tasks.

-Prof. Dr. Taina Pihlajaniemi, MD, acts as Vice President (Vice Rector) Provost for Science and Research Professor of Medical Biochemistry and is affiliated with Center for Cell-Matrix Research, Biocenter Oulu, and Department of Medical Biochemistry and Molecular Biology.
-Dr. Raija Soininen is the Coordinator of the BCO transgenic core facility.
+Prof. Taina Pihlajaniemi, MD, PhD, acts as Vice President (Vice Rector) Provost for Science and Research Professor of Medical Biochemistry and is affiliated with Center for Cell-Matrix Research, Biocenter Oulu, and Faculty of Biochemistry and Molecular Biology.
+Associate Prof. Reetta Hinttala, PhD, is the Coordinator of the BCO transgenic core facility.

 Mouse resource enquiries: firstname.lastname@example.org